grislyeye/grislyeye.com/content/blog/remembrance-of-the-daleks/remembrance-of-the-daleks.md

 </aside>

+You see, we’re always told messing about with the timeline is dangerous… unless it’s the Doctor doing it.
+In which case, it’s just sensible (temporal) politics.
+Leave it to the grown-ups.

 Just as with the neo-liberal consensus, better things are not possible.
-Intervening with the status-quo could only lead to worse outcomes, just as meddling with time by, say, killing Hitler inevitably paves the way for a hypothetical Super Hitler.
-Ah well, nevertheless and so forth.
+Interfering with the status-quo could only lead to worse outcomes, just as meddling with time by, say, killing Hitler inevitably paves the way for a hypothetical Super Hitler.
+Ah well, nevertheless and so on.

 ## The Hand of Omega

 What can I say about the Hand of Omega?
 Rewatching *Remembrance* reminds me how much it influenced me.
-A piece of _stellar_ engineering, that is something you make fucking stars with.
+A piece of _stellar_ engineering, that is, something you make fucking stars with.
 All tidied away in a neat little box.
 A tool beyond any crude, human tool that has, if not agency, purpose.
 A tool of such flexibility it can destroy an entire solar system at one stroke, or gently brush a simple baseball bat with the tiniest piece of its power and turn it into a Dalek-breaking sword.

-A great, metal sarcophagus (who or what is interred within?) unbound by mere gravity.
-It floats on command, clearly only making a pretence of gravity to save the blushes of the mere humans about.
+A great, metal sarcophagus (who or what is interred within?).
+It floats on command, clearly only making a pretence of gravity to save the blushes of the mere humans around it.

 It also shares a lot in common with the TARDIS.
 A semi-intelligent box that hides great power within an otherwise innocent looking shell.
 Wait, is the Hand of Omega a weaponised TARDIS?
 It would be pretty on-message with the above.
 Does it matter now?
 Not really.

 ### Chaos Daleks

 I don’t think the Hand is ever referenced again in the Doctor Who TV canon, which is a shame.
-A piece of grimdark worldbuilding erased by Russell T. Davies’ shiny new “Whoniverse”.
+A piece of grimdark worldbuilding erased by Russell T. Davies’ shiny, new “Whoniverse”.
 The Americans already have enough glossy sci-fi, why couldn't we draw from the rich tradition of distinctively grubby British dystopia, instead?
 And I can’t think of a better vehicle for that than Doctor Who.
 Certainly, the 7th Doctor was heading in that direction before it got cancelled.

+![Still of the special weapons Dalek from Episode 4 of Remembrance of the Daleks](./content/blog/remembrance-of-the-daleks/special-weapons-dalek.png "Special Weapons Dalek")

 ## Special Weapons

-![Still of the special weapons Dalek from Episode 4 of Remembrance of the Daleks](./content/blog/remembrance-of-the-daleks/special-weapons-dalek.png "Special Weapons Dalek")

 Teenage Ric lost his shit when they rolled out the special weapons Dalek, in all its post-industrial glory.
 Probably old hat these days but, at the time, the form and function of Daleks hadn’t changed much.
 Now, every season reinvents the Daleks, but back then it was noteworthy.